Ringneck Snake (Diadophis punctatus)

 by Jeff LeClere

-PROTECTED.
+PROTECTED and Species of Greatest Conservation Need.
 It is illegal to kill or collect this species by law in Iowa.
 Common throughout nearly all of Iowa, they are protected under state law.

+Harmless to humans.
 This is a small Iowa species that ranges from 10 – 15 inches in length (Conant and Collins, 1991).
 It is plain brownish, black, bluish black, or slate colored above.
 There are no dorsal or head markings.
 There is usually a yellow or orange ring around the neck, though, rarely, the ring may be incomplete.
 The belly is orange and has many small, black spots.
 The underside of the tail is bright red.
 The scales are smooth and the anal plate is divided.

 The ringneck snake is locally common throughout all but parts of north central Iowa.

 Ringneck snakes are a woodland species in Iowa.
-The prairie ringneck is an abundant woodland edge species that is found in and under moist rotting logs, under rocks and debris on bluff prairies, open grasslands, or southwest facing rocky outcrops.
+The prairie ringneck snake is an abundant woodland edge species that is found in and under moist rotting logs, under rocks and debris on bluff prairies, open grasslands, or southwest facing rocky outcrops.
 Populations are scattered locally; they may be very abundant in one area but are absent only a mile away.
 A number of these snakes may be found while flipping rocks, particularly in the spring.
 Ringneck snakes may also be found in woodpiles and are sometimes carried inside the house with the firewood in the summer.
 They can be removed by simply picking them up and carrying them outside.

 Ringneck snakes are active from April to October.
 These snakes are very secretive and spend their days hiding under debris.
 They are crepuscular and may be found crossing trails at dusk.
 They are sometimes nocturnal in hot weather, but many may estivate underground until cooler weather.
 They breed in the spring and sometimes the fall.
 The female lays four or five eggs under rotting logs or rocks in summer.
 The young are about four inches in length at hatching.
-These snakes are completely harmless and rarely attempt to bite.
-Instead, they try to slide through ones fingers.
+These snakes are completely harmless to humans and rarely attempt to bite.
+Instead, they try to slide through one’s fingers.
 When alarmed, they may coil their tails into a tight spiral showing the bright red underside.